PiyushMittl/java-TipsandTricks/problemsolving-dp.md

 10. Catalan Numbers (10 problems)
 11. Others

-Questions Links for recursive, topdown and bottom-up approach
+Questions/reference Links for recursive, topdown and bottom-up approach
 1. 0/1 Knapsack (6 problems)
     1.1.
 0/1 Knapsack
     1.2.
 Subset Sum
     1.3.
 Equal Sum Partition
     1.4.
 Count the Subset Sum with a given sum
     1.5.
 Minimum Subset Sum difference
     1.6.
 Count the no of Subset with given Sum
     1.7.
 Target Sum